 Message from the Director

-ISSUE 01 MAY 2020
+ISSUE 01 APR.
+2020

-- The Development and Application of Reference Materials for SARS-CoV-2 Testing
+- ➤ The Development and Application of Reference Materials for SARS-CoV-2 Testing

-- The Application of Infrared Thermometers in Response to COVID-19
+- ➤ The Application of Infrared Thermometers in Response to COVID-19

 - > Organizational Re-structuring of NIM

 Message from the Director Dear friends, Welcome to the NIM newsletter.
 This is our new way of sharing news and information.
 You'll get articles about our scientific research activities, as well as updates on our organization, staff, management and projects.
-At present, the world is in a difficult time of fighting against COVID-19.
+At present, the world is in a difficult time of fighting against COVID-19; many people are working from home.
 China has experienced the same, very difficult stage.
 While the whole country is going back to normal slowly, stringent protective measures are still implemented.
 During the past few months of nationwide lockdown, a group of NIM scientists have worked very hard in laboratories developing reference materials for SARS-CoV-2 testing, which have been distributed to nearly 300 manufacturers of test kits, clinical laboratories, and other institutions.
 Our colleagues in thermometry laboratories also provided great support to ensure the accuracy of infrared thermometers widely used at entrances of various public facilities for fever screening.
 In this issue, you will find detailed information of our work in these two aspects.
-NIM will be pleased to share our learning and lessons with whoever may need it.
-And through this, we would like to convey our sincere concern to all colleagues and friends worldwide.
-Besides, the organizational re-structuring of NIM has recently been approved by NIM's parent ministry.
+NIM will be pleased to share our learnings and lessons with whoever may need it.
+And through this, we would like to convey our sincere concern with all colleagues and friends worldwide.
+Besides, the organizational restructuring of NIM has recently been approved by NIM's parent Ministry.
 Some associated information is attached within this issue.
 We wish all colleagues and friends health and safety.

-NIM newsletters can be downloaded from our website https://en.nim.ac.cn/.
+NIM newsletters are also downloadable from our website https://en.nim.ac.cn/.
 Thank you for reading and we always welcome your feedback.

-Sincerely,

-FANG Xiang Director
+Sincerely, FANG Xiang Director